-Dr. Ramirez is a Board Certified Registered Art Therapist (ATR-BC) and core faculty member of the Expressive Therapies Division with a dual appointment in Global Interdisciplinary Studies where he coordinates with a selected team of faculty to deliver customized curricular content for Nicaraguan educators enrolled in an International Certificate Program.
-Dr. Ramirez is a Board Member of FNE International, a 501(c)3 organization that partners with communities in developing nations to identify opportunities to advance housing, health and education.
-With that international experience, Dr. Ramirez continues to collaborate and develops programs with educators, clinicians, and community leaders in Nicaragua, the Dominican Republic and India.
+Dr. Kelvin Ramirez is a Board Certified Registered Art Therapist (ATR-BC) and core faculty member of the Department of Graduate Expressive Therapies.
+Kelvin is a Board Member of FNE International, a 501(c)3 organization that partners with communities in developing nations to identify opportunities to advance housing, health and education.
+With that international experience, Kelvin continues to collaborate and develops programs with educators, clinicians, and community leaders in Nicaragua, the Dominican Republic and India.
 He has developed academic curriculum that build and reinforce initiatives in Nicaragua, The Dominican Republic, Haiti and India.

 Prior to joining Lesley, Kelvin was the vice principal of a high school in the South Bronx where he developed and incorporated art therapy within educational systems to enhance student’s personal and academic growth.
 During his 9-year tenure as vice principal, art therapy was infused throughout the academic and therapeutic approaches of the school, increasing retention and shifting behavioral approaches to enhance students' socio-emotional development.

 Kelvin has taught for the Counseling Division at the College of New Rochelle and the Clinical Art Therapy Program at Long Island University C.W.
 Post.

 His current areas of interest and research include:

 - The development of international art therapy initiatives that conform to the specific needs of communities